Youth Advisory Board

-Hi.
+Hello!
 My name is Claudia Gay.
-I am 16 years old and will be a junior at George Washington High School in Cedar Rapids, Iowa.
-I participate in swimming, triathlons, and policy debate.
-I also am in band and orchestra at my school.
-I am excited to see what the board can accomplish this year!
+I am 17 years old and will be a senior at George Washington High School in Cedar Rapids, Iowa.
+I participate in swimming, triathlons, mock trial and policy debate.
+I enjoy learning languages and currently am studying Japanese and American Sign Language.
+I also like playing music and am in band, orchestra, and jazz band.
+I am excited to see what the board can accomplish!
 Mental health matters to me because I have seen the affects of it first hand in my classmates and they dont get the support they need.
-After high school I plan to attend college to get a law degree.
+After high school I plan to attend college with a goal of attaining a law degree.

 Hi!
 My name is Libby Albright and I'm now a sophomore at South Tama County High School in Tama, Iowa.
 At my school, I'm involved in concert, marching, pep, community, and jazz band, choir, show choir, student council, GSA, speech, and Thespian Society.
 My interests include performing, writing, reading(specifically personal development books), and political and social justice work.
 I've volunteered at the 2020 Democratic Caucus and Kaden's Kloset as well as at various events with my school's GSA and student council.
 I am passionate about mental health because I understand the pressing need for safe, understanding environments in schools and communities where advocating for your mental health is as simple and safe as it should be.
 I am very concerned about everyone's mental health during the current pandemic, so the need for advocacy is even greater.
 I am also very passionate about education, so I hope to one day obtain my doctorate in education and work in educational policy and administration.

-Hello!
-My name is Marissa and I'm a student at Nevada high school.
-I'm involved in a lot of extracurricular activities, but some of my favorites are my school's fall play, student ambassadors, and being president of my own stomp out stigma group at Nevada.
-I'm also very passionate about volunteering and I hope to travel to South Africa in 2021 on a conservation trip.
-Mental health is important to me because I've experienced the affects on friends and family first hand.
+Hey there!
+My name is Marissa (she/her) and I'm a senior at Nevada high school.
+I'm involved in a lot of extracurricular activities, but I spend the majority of the time working with my school's tech department which includes managing Student Ambassadors and serving as Director of my school's student production team: Cubtv.
+I'm very passionate about volunteering- I just returned from a month of volunteering in South Africa :) Mental health is important to me because I've experienced the affects on friends and family first hand.
 My goal is to create a culture at my own school where we can eliminate stigma and be supportive of one another.
-That's why I'm especially excited about serving a second year on the youth advisory board.
-Although I'm uncertain about my future plans, I hope to get my bachelor's in environmental science and travel the globe.
+That's why I'm especially excited about serving a third year on the youth advisory board!